isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2002.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Ethylene Removal System

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Wholesale Trade for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Specifications:
-- Removes ethylene from the environment, resulting in longer shelf life and reduced spoilage in produce.
-- No harmful substance must be released into the environment E.g. Ozone
-- Can be used in storage and production facilities.
-- Installation and maintenance costs are not supported.
+General Wholesale Trade Equipment

 ### Contact Information
 N.A.